Cultural references to donkeys

-There are many cultural references to donkeys, in myth, folklore and religion, in language and in literature.
+There are many cultural references to donkeys or asses, in myth, folklore and religion, in language and in literature.

 Religion, myth and folklore

 Due to its widespread domestication and use, the donkey is referred to in myth and folklore around the world.
 In classical and ancient cultures, donkeys had a part.
 The donkey was the symbol of the Egyptian sun god Ra.
 In Greek myth, Silenus is pictured in Classical Antiquity and during the Renaissance (illustration, left) drunken and riding a donkey, and Midas was given the ears of an ass after misjudging a musical competition.

 Donkeys (or asses) are mentioned many times in the Bible, beginning in the first book and continuing through both Old and New Testaments, so they became part of Judeo-Christian tradition.
 They are portrayed as work animals, used for agricultural purposes, transport and as beasts of burden, and terminology is used to differentiate age and gender.
 In contrast, horses were represented only in the context of war, ridden by cavalry or pulling chariots.
 Owners were protected by law from loss caused by the death or injury of a donkey, showing their value in that time period.
 Narrative turning points in the Bible (and other stories) are often marked through the use of donkeys — for instance, leading, saddling, or mounting/dismounting a donkey are used to show a change in focus or a decision having been made.
 They are used as a measure of wealth in Genesis 30:43, and in Genesis chapter 34, the prince of Shechem (the modern Nablus) is named Hamor ("donkey" in Hebrew).

-According to Old Testament prophecy, the Messiah is said to arrive on a donkey: "Behold, your King is coming to you; He is just and having salvation, Lowly and riding on a donkey, A colt, the foal of a donkey!"
+According to prophecy within the Hebrew Bible, the Messiah is said to arrive on a donkey: "Behold, your King is coming to you; He is just and having salvation, Lowly and riding on a donkey, A colt, the foal of a donkey!"
 (Zechariah 9:9).
 According to the New Testament, this prophecy was fulfilled when Jesus entered Jerusalem riding on the animal (Matthew 21:4-7, John 12:14-15).
 Jesus appeared to be aware of this connection (Matthew 21:1-3, John 12:16).